 Must-listen track: The Breakfast Song

-Together, they produce perhaps the most cheerful opening to any film in 2013, while stirring up your appetite.
+Together, they produce perhaps the most cheerful opening to any movie in 2013, while stirring up your appetite.
 Who knew your ears could get hungry?

 18. Wreck-It Ralph (Henry Jackman) / The Kings of Summer (Ryan Miller)